pallosp/math-in-markdown-test/README.md

 - `√(x^2^+1)` ⟶ √(x^2^+1)

-**Conclusion**: proprietary syntax, none of VSCode, GitHub or npmjs understand it.
+**Conclusion**: Proprietary syntax, none of VSCode, GitHub or npmjs understand it.

 ## Inline equation (`$...$`)